Our Lady of Pompeii

 Members of the Sacred Heart community are Sr. Diane Mastroianni, Principal of Santa Maria School; Sr. Nadine Alexander, faculty member at the Sacred Heart Learning Center; Sr. Mary Louise Bunnell, Director of the Sacred Heart Learning Center; Sr. Cora Lombardo, Director of Adult Faith Formation and the RCIA program at Immaculate Conception/Assumption parish in Tuckahoe, NY; and Sr. Margaret Mary Stoverink, faculty member at Santa Maria School.

 Clelian Heights is a licensed, private, non-profit, educational, residential and vocational facility.
 Clelian Heights is dedicated to enabling children and adults with developmental disabilities, including those on the autism spectrum, to function in the world at their own ability level as contributing and valuable members of society.

 The Commonwealth of Pennsylvania Department of Public Welfare and Department of Education license Clelian Heights.
-Founded over 45 years ago by the Apostles of the Sacred Heart of Jesus, services are offered to all without discrimination on the basis of race, sex, religious creed or national origin.
+Founded 50 years ago by the Apostles of the Sacred Heart of Jesus, services are offered to all without discrimination on the basis of race, sex, religious creed or national origin.